jarch-ma/TLG/README.md

 1. Create a folder named `TLG_dataset`.

-2. Download the dataset from [Jarch-ma/FSS_Dataset](https://huggingface.co/datasets/Jarch-ma/FSS_Dataset) (Choose the VOC2012 and COCO2014 datasets) and simply unzip it.
+2. Download the dataset (VOC2012 and COCO2014) from [Jarch-ma/FSS_Dataset](https://huggingface.co/datasets/Jarch-ma/FSS_Dataset) and simply unzip it.

 ---